BartoszGum/GardenControlSystem/README.md

  + Buttons,

 -> Communicator:

- +Reading sensors data and giving it to Master using I2C +Has create own WiFi to communication with wireless sensors
+ + Reading sensors data and giving it to Master using I2C.

+ + Has create own WiFi to communication with wireless sensors

 -> Sensor - software for wireless sensor (not ready jet)